-Explore the 5 most efficient ways to Refresh or Reload page in JavaScript similar to location.reload(true), and identify the appropriate use cases to use one of these different approaches.
+Explore the 5 most efficient ways to refresh or reload page in JavaScript, similar to location.reload(true), and identify the appropriate use cases to reload window programmatically.

 Anuj Sharma

-Last Updated Jan 17, 2025
+Last Updated Sep 15, 2025

 Advertisement

-In this quick blog, we will cover the 5 most efficient ways to reload page in javascript.
+In this quick blog, we will cover the 5 most efficient ways to reload page in JavaScript.

 This is the standard and most frequently used way to reload a page programmatically in JS.
 It reloads the current page from the cache.